derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened Carlsberg Ridge, and had a magnitude of 5.
-The most intense tremor or earthquake in the last month happened 11 km NNE of Harnai, Pakistan and had a magnitude of 5.9, this was updated at 02/11, 2021 21:24.
+The last tremor or earthquake happened Mid-Indian Ridge, and had a magnitude of 5.4.
+The most intense tremor or earthquake in the last month happened 11 km NNE of Harnai, Pakistan and had a magnitude of 5.9, this was updated at 03/11, 2021 02:01.
 Thanks stackoverflow!!